Bachelor of Arts (BA) in Digital Film - Screenwriting Degree

-The online screenwriting degree is offered by the College of Arts and Media at GCU.
-This robust curriculum covers genre-specific screenwriting techniques.
-You will explore the adaptation process for transferring a story from another medium into digital film.
-The BA in digital film screenwriting degree program also provides you with an in-depth understanding of the business side of film creation and the various movements within cinema throughout history.
+The screenwriting classes can also provide opportunities for you to develop an in-depth understanding of the business side of film creation and the various movements within cinema throughout history.
 Additionally, you will explore aspects of film creation in the production stage, such as cinematography and directing.

-The bachelor's in screenwriting program emphasis integrates the Christian perspective and values into the curriculum.
+Each screenwriting course integrates the Christian perspective and values into the curriculum.
 As a private Christian university, GCU encourages you to grow into a mindful servant leader who actively evaluates ethical dilemmas and searches for moral solutions.

 Loading Form